11.3. Facilitating Meaningful Comparisons#

 11.3.4.
 Selecting a Color Palette#

-Fig. 11.2 Three printer-friendly palettes from ColorBrewer 2.0.
-From top to bottom, these palettes are: qualitative for categorical data; diverging for numeric data where you want to draw attention to both large and small values; and sequential for numeric data where you want to emphasize either large or small values.#
+For categorical data, we want to use a color palette that can clearly distinguish between categories.
+One example is shown at the top in Figure 11.2.
+From top to bottom, these palettes are qualitative for categorical data; diverging for numeric data where you want to draw attention to both large and small values; and sequential for numeric data where you want to emphasize either large or small values.

 We choose a sequential palette when we want to emphasize either low or high values, like cancer rates.
 We choose a diverging palette when we want to emphasize both extremes, like for two-party election results.

-Plots are meant to be examined for long periods of time so we should choose colors that don’t impede the reader’s ability to carefully study a plot.
+Plots are meant to be examined for long periods of time, so we should choose colors that don’t impede the reader’s ability to carefully study a plot.
 Even more so, the use of color should not be gratuitous—colors should represent information.
-On a related note, people typically have trouble distinguishing between more than about seven colors so we limit the number of colors in a plot.
-Finally, colors can appear quite different when printed on paper in gray-scale than when viewed on a computer screen.
+On a related note, people typically have trouble distinguishing between more than about seven colors, so we limit the number of colors in a plot.
+Finally, colors can appear quite different when printed on paper in grayscale than when viewed on a computer screen.
 When we choose colors, we keep in mind how our plots will be displayed.

 Making accurate comparisons in a visualization is such an important goal that researchers have studied how well people perceive differences in colors and other plotting features such as angles and lengths.
 This is the topic of the next section.